What Happens When Windows 10 Reaches End of Life?

 This has been noted many times in the past, especially Windows XP which did not utilize User Access Control (i.e., request administrative access rights) before executing binaries.
 The article below illustrates my point exactly and also includes link to a video:

-Ransomware and Remote Access Galore - Oh My!
+Botnets, Ransomware and Remote Access Galore - Oh My!

-The majority of the malware deployed in such a scenario would most likely be either ransomware or remote access Trojan(s).
+When it comes to a zero-day exploit with remote code execution, the type of malware deployed to your system would most likely result in a botnet, ransomware or remote access Trojan(s) infection, or a variation.

+In the case of a botnet: your system will be controlled remotely (along with hundreds of thousands of other infected machines), where it will be used in email spamming, click fraud, and distributed denial of service campaigns.

 In the case of ransomware: all your files will be encrypted and unreadable.
 The only way to get the data back is to pay hefty sums (READ: thousands of dollars) to gangs of ransomware cyber criminals with no guarantees of getting your data back, and certainly no way to prevent another ransomware occurrence from happening in the future because your system is already unpatchable.
 You would be absolutely stupid to think that it wouldn't happen again if you kept on keepin' on.

-In the case of a remote access Trojan, scammers will be able to connect to your machine remotely and watch your every move, including recording your keystrokes, which includes passwords and credit card numbers.
+In the case of a remote access Trojan: scammers will be able to connect to your machine remotely and watch your every move, including recording your keystrokes, which includes passwords and credit card numbers.
 This will also inevitably lead to the draining your bank accounts and identity theft.

 Real Word Scenario: I Recently Discovered a Cyber Criminal Gang in Moldova